crescentflare/DynamicAppConfigAndroid/README.md

         }
     }

 The manager is a singleton and can be referenced everywhere.
 The currentConfig method has been made for convenience (to reduce casting code elsewhere).
+When having a lot of settings, the AppConfigModelCategory annotation can be used to group certain settings together.

 **Configuration overrides**